UncleGene/concur/rency/notes.md

 ----

 When we do our database migrations,

 - we are fine with adding tables
-- or columns
-- we are ok with adding or changing indices (with database-specific performance taxes)
+- adding columns and changing indices may cause locking problems (depending on database and how exactly you do it), but at least won't kill you
 - but beware of column deletion.
   - if you are < 4.0

 ----

-- If we try to remove column on a "hot" website (making sure that nobody uses it)
+If we try to remove (unused!) column while our application is running

+- Either with migration or directly from database
 - We will start to see a lot of errors
-  - This column may not be used in your code, but Rails still uses it in a lot of queries.
+  - because Rails still thinks that this column exists.

 ----

-The worst part is that your application level rescue will prevent your processes from failing completely, so this error will be there until your next restart
+The worst part is that Rails will prevent your application from crashing, so this error will be there until your next manual restart

 ----

+If we look at what is happening under the hood

-- This happens because rails memoizes what columns your tables have, and never tries to refresh this list
+- Rails memoizes what columns your tables have, and never tries to refresh them.
-- It will help us to resolve the problem that all operations are using this method
+- The good side is that all operations are using this method - so we can 'inject' behavior we need easily
 - And it works for all Rails versions.
 Almost.
   - Notice the gap.

 ----

-- For fixing this we need to override this method in a class that have to loose the column, to "hide" such column from the framework
+For fixing this we need to override this method in a model that have to loose the column

+- The model will just pretend that it does not have it
-- Update our application code and restart
+- After updating your application and restarting
-- Now we can safely remove the column,
+- We can safely remove the column,
-- Remove hiding code
+- And remove this "hiding" code
-- Do next restart, that may be much later, with some new feature launch.
+- As with any pure cleanup, you are not forced to do deployment immediately

 ----